ngchain/ngcore/docs/contract.md

 no name registry to squat, no numbers to race for, and no prefix to pick.

-Every dependency is a SERVICE: each call switches the execution frame to the dependency's account — its kv/coin effects act on ITS OWN state, which is exactly how a token keeps one ledger shared by all callers.
+Every dependency is a SERVICE: each call switches the execution frame to the dependency's address — its kv/coin effects act on ITS OWN state, which is exactly how a token keeps one ledger shared by all callers.
 `address.get_caller` writes the invoking contract's address (msg.from) for authorization; `address.get_host` the executing one.
 Within one